Biden picks former senator who flew in space to lead NASA

 Nelson, who has a law degree and is a former captain in the U.S. Army Reserve, served six terms in the U.S. House of Representatives from 1979 to 1991.
 He was elected in 2000 to the Senate, where he served until his defeat in 2018 by former Florida Gov. Rick Scott.

-In 2017, Nelson criticized Bridenstine’s nomination by President Donald Trump, saying the leader of NASA should be neither political nor bipartisan.
+In 2017, Nelson criticized Bridenstine’s nomination by President Donald Trump, saying the leader of NASA shouldn't be political but rather nonpartisan.

 Bridenstine instead offered kind praise Friday and urged Nelson's confirmation “without delay.”